[Note: This post was updated on April 3, 2022.]

 In its earliest days, the noun “love” referred to a feeling of affection or fondness or attachment.

 The phrase “make love” first showed up in English in the late 16th century, according to published references in the OED, influenced by similar usages in Old Occitan (a Romance language) and Middle French.

-In its original meaning, the dictionary says, to “make love” meant to “pay amorous attention; to court, woo.
-Freq. with to.”
-Although the phrase is still used this way, Oxford says the sense is now “somewhat” archaic.
+Originally, the dictionary says, to “make love” meant to “pay amorous attention; to court, woo.”
+It’s frequently used with “to,” the OED adds.

-The OED’s most recent citation for this sense is from Woman Hollering Creek and Other Stories, a 1991 collection by Sandra Cisneros: “Ay!
+The dictionary’s most recent example is from Sandra Cisneros’s story collection Woman Hollering Creek (1991): “Ay!
 To make love in Spanish, in a manner as intricate and devout as la Alhambra.”